mikegcoleman/fed-summit-hol/docker-orchestration/README.md

 846af8479944d406843c90a39cba68373c619d1feaa932719260a5f5afddbf71
 ```

-This command will create a new container based on the `ubuntu:latest` image and will run the `sleep` command to keep the container running in the background.
-You can verify our example container is up by running `docker ps` on **node0-a**.
+This command will create a new container based on the `ubuntu:latest` image and will run the pets command to keep the container running in the background.
+You can verify our example container is up by running `docker ps` on **node1**.

 ```
 $ docker ps